 Student Code of Conduct

 Every student is expected to be fully acquainted with and comply with all policies, rules, and regulations outlined in the Student Code of Conduct.
-The Student Code of Conduct is contained in the Student Handbook, which is published and updated each year.
-Copies of the Student Handbook are available through the Student Life Center located in Room S1-19, the Regional Centers or online.
+The Student Code of Conduct is contained in the Student Handbook, is updated and published online prior to the start of each new academic year.

 Student Identification Card

 All credit students at the College are required to have a College photo identification card.
 It is the student's official College identification.
 Photo ID cards are used for admission to the campus and access to its facilities.
 A valid ID card is required for various student services on campus such as all in-person transactions, checking out materials in the library, access to computer labs and using the Athletics Center.

 Students who for religious or other reasons require a student identification card without a photo may make arrangements through the Security office.